smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Values Keyword.md

 ---

 You can also place functions into the VALUES constructor.
-The NEWID() function creates a unique value of type uniqueidentifier.
+The NEWID() function creates a unique value of type UNIQUEIDENTIFIER.
+Here you could easily just add the function to the SELECT statement, but this gives you an idea of the capbilities of the VALUES constructor.

 ```sql
 SELECT  a.Fruit,